smithmichael11/smithmichael11/README.md

 3. **Analyzing and Mitigating Vulnerabilities**.
 4. **Creating a Continuous Monitoring and Reporting System**.

----

 #### **Phase 1: Wazuh Manager and Agent Setup**

 The first step was to install and configure the **Wazuh Manager**, which acts as the central server for collecting and analyzing logs from various sources, including endpoint devices.
-I set up **Wazuh agents** on multiple test machines (including macOS and Windows devices) to forward logs to the manager.
+I set up **Wazuh agents** on my macOS device to forward logs to the manager.
 The agents collect system and application logs, which are then analyzed for security events.

 1. **Wazuh Manager Installation**:
    - The **Wazuh Manager** was installed on a Linux server, which serves as the central point for data aggregation, rule processing, and alert generation.